Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Related Work

 \subsection{Source-Free Unsupervised Domain Adaptation}

-SFUDA addresses the domain shift problem using only a pre-trained source model, without access to source data.
-Initially explored in the 2D image domain, this paradigm includes generative methods, fine-tuning-based methods, and self-training methods.
+Although effective, conventional UDA requires simultaneous access to source and target data, which is often impractical in surveying and remote sensing due to privacy, bandwidth, and storage constraints; this motivates Source-Free Domain Adaptation (SFUDA), which adapts a pre-trained source model to unlabeled target data without accessing source data and has been explored mainly in the 2D image domain through generative, fine-tuning-based, and self-training methods.

 Generative methods \cite{kundu2020universal,kurmi2021domain,ijcai2021p402} synthesize pseudo-samples using Generative Adversarial Networks (GANs) or source model statistics to assist alignment \cite{9157645,9578923}, though often with high computational overhead.
-Fine-tuning-based methods focus on immediate inference-time adaptation; for instance, Tent \cite{wang2021tent} and DUA \cite{mirza2022norm} minimize prediction entropy or update Batch Normalization (BN) statistics online.
-In contrast, pseudo-label-based self-training methods \cite{yang2021generalized,yang2022attracting,tanwisuth2021prototype,karim2023c} typically adopt an offline iterative mode.
+Fine-tuning-based methods focus on immediate inference-time adaptation.
+For instance, Tent \cite{wang2021tent} and DUA \cite{mirza2022norm} minimize prediction entropy or update Batch Normalization (BN) statistics online.
+In contrast, pseudo-label-based self-training methods \cite{yang2021generalized,yang2022attracting,tanwisuth2021prototype,karim2023c,10657922} typically adopt an iterative mode.
 SHOT \cite{liang2020we} freezes the classifier and maximizes information flow, employing a global prototype-based strategy to align target features with the source hypothesis.
-C-SFDA \cite{karim2023c} further introduces a dynamic selection mechanism based on prediction confidence, adhering to an "easy-to-hard" curriculum to suppress error accumulation.
+DT-ST \cite{10203421} stabilizes the direction of model evolution by introducing a dynamic teacher update mechanism, and mitigates the class bias of the source model by integrating a training-consistency-based resampling strategy for reliable samples.
+SeCoV2 \cite{11120362} leverages vision foundation models to aggregate pseudo-labels into semantically consistent regions, and constructs a Graph Variational Autoencoder to perform region-level uncertainty estimation and correction.